Easy Vegan Alfredo Sauce (in 10-Minutes)

 Your Questions Answered:

-- Q: Do I have to soak the cashews?
-Soaking the cashews is only necessary if not using a powerful blender, but don’t skip this step with a less-powerful one because the sauce will be gritty.
+Soaking the cashews is only necessary if not using a powerful blender, but don’t skip this step with a less powerful one because the sauce will be gritty.

-- Q: How long will this keep?
-This keeps in the refrigerator in an airtight container for up to 7-days.
+Store it in an airtight container in the refrigerator for up to 7 days.
 It freezes well too.

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!